-of judicial power derived from Chapter III of the Constitution.
-Constitutional constraints on the scope of judges' extra-judicial roles have evolved considerably since the mid-1990s.11 A key development that occurred as recently as 2011 in Wainohu v New South Wales was the extension of constitutional limitations on permissible extra-judicial functions to judges in the states and territories.12 This and other major developments in constitutional law regarding judicial independence from the executive branch highlight the need to reassess existing practices in this area.
+In Part IV, we turn our attention to constitutional limitations on the appointment of judges to extra-judicial roles, and ask whether the conferral of vice-regal roles on serving judges infringes the separation of judicial power derived from Chapter III of the Constitution.
+Constitutional constraints on the scope of judges' extra-judicial roles have evolved considerably since the mid-1990s.
+A key development that occurred as recently as 2011 in Wainohu v New South Wales was the extension of constitutional limitations on permissible extra-judicial functions to judges in the states and territories.
+This and other major developments in constitutional law regarding judicial independence from the executive branch highlight the need to re-assess existing practices in this area.